Rocky0Shao/GerrymanderProject/README.md

 and the consolidation of power in the hands of a select few.

-Our program aims to allow the user to input an image of a voting district and establish the values of the contiguous and solidity of the district.
+Our program aims to allow the user to input an image of a voting district and establish the values of the contiguous, compactness and solidity of the district.

 We define solidity as the area of a contour subtracted by the areas of all child contours, divided by the area of the parent contour's onvex hull.